-\paragraph{Details of RAILS experiments in Figure~\ref{fig: curves_bio_rails} in the main paper.} Similar to the in-vitro experiments, we test RAILS on two different inputs from CIFAR-10, as shown in the right panel of the conceptual diagram Figure~\ref{fig: bio_comp_exp} (cat as Antigen 1 and deer as Antigen 2).
+\paragraph{Details on RAILS experiments in Figure~\ref{fig: curves_bio_rails}.} Similar to the in-vitro experiments, we test RAILS on two different inputs from CIFAR-10, as shown in the right panel of the conceptual diagram Figure~\ref{fig: bio_comp_exp} (cat as Antigen 1 and deer as Antigen 2).
 The candidates are all selected in the flocking step of antigen 1 (A$_1$).
 Two tests are performed to illustrate the different responses when the same antigen (A$_1$) or a very different antigen (A$_2$) is presented during the affinity maturation step.

 We first apply RAILS on Antigen 1 (A$_1$) and obtain the average affinity of the true class as well as the initial B-cells, i.e. the nearest neighbors from all classes.
-The affinity vs generation curve is shown in the green line in the right panel of Figure~\ref{fig: curves_bio_rails} in our main paper.
+The affinity vs generation curve is shown in the green line in the right panel of Figure~\ref{fig: curves_bio_rails}.
 One can clearly see the learning pattern.
 And finally, the solution is reached with a high affinity.
 Then we apply the initial B-cells obtained from A$_1$ to Antigen 2 (A$_2$).
 The results show that A$_2$ cannot reach the solution by using the given initial B-cells, as shown by the red line in the right panel of Figure~\ref{fig: curves_bio_rails}.